migopp/fssh/README.md

 I have implemented this through a setup script that logs this information to your respective shell profile (where you keep your API keys and such).
 This information is recorded [_solely_](https://github.com/migopp/fssh/blob/main/src/fssh/setup.py) on your local machine.

 Still worried?
-You can bypass the passphrase component in `fssh-setup`, doing so will net you the `fssh -p` functionality when you call `fssh` by default.
+You can bypass the passphrase component in `fssh-setup`: doing so will net you the `fssh -p` functionality when you call `fssh` by default.
 You will still need to give your username, but that's public information anyhow.

 # Terminal Usage